downloadpizza/book-1/en/loading_data.md

 ──────────┴───────────────────
 ```

-There is a `from-` command for each of the structured data text formats that Nu can open and understand.
+The `from` command can be used for each of the structured data text formats that Nu can open and understand by passing it the supported format as a subcommand.

 ## Opening in raw mode